 - Their peers frequently engage in casual conversation.

 DISC Type CD Personality Jobs

 Questioners thrive in positions where they can be hyper-efficient, achieving results with minimal waste and distraction.
 This makes them well-suited for environments that are more autonomous and value accuracy, logic, and pragmatism.

-Common jobs for people with CD personality types
+Common jobs for people with the DISC type CD personality

 - Project Manager